Khwarazm: Soviet period

 After the Bolshevik seizure of power in the October Revolution, a short-lived Khorezm People's Soviet Republic (later the Khorezm SSR) was created out of the territory of the old Khanate of Khiva, before in 1924 it was finally incorporated into the Soviet Union, with the former Khanate divided between the new Turkmen SSR, Uzbek SSR and Karakalpakstan ASSR (initially part of Kazakh ASSR as Karakalpak Oblast).

-The larger historical area of Khwarezm is further divided.
-Northern Khwarezm became the Uzbek SSR, and in 1925 the western part became the Turkmen SSR.
+The larger historical area of Khwarazm is further divided.
+Northern Khwarazm became the Uzbek SSR, and in 1925 the western part became the Turkmen SSR.
 Also, in 1936 the northwestern part became the Kazakh SSR.
 Following the collapse of the Soviet Union in 1991, these became Uzbekistan, Turkmenistan and Kazakhstan respectively.
-Many of the ancient Khwarezmian towns now lie in Xorazm Region, Uzbekistan.
+Many of the ancient Khwarazmian towns now lie in Xorazm Region, Uzbekistan.

-Today, the area that was Khwarezm has a mixed population of Uzbeks, Karakalpaks, Turkmens, Tajiks, Tatars, and Kazakhs.
+Today, the area that was Khwarazm has a mixed population of Uzbeks, Karakalpaks, Turkmens, Tajiks, Tatars, and Kazakhs.

 In Persian literature

-Emir Timur and his maiden from Khwarezm.
+Emir Timur and his maiden from Khwarazm.

-Khwarezm and her cities appear in Persian literature in abundance, in both prose and poetry.
-Dehkhoda for example defines the name Bukhara itself as "full of knowledge", referring to the fact that in antiquity, Bukhara was a scientific and scholarship powerhouse.
+Khwarazm and her cities appear in Persian literature in abundance, in both prose and poetry.
+Dehkhoda for example defines the name Bukhara itself as "full of knowledge", referring to the fact that in antiquity, Bukhara was a scientific and scholarly powerhouse.
 Rumi verifies this when he praises the city as such.

-Other examples illustrate the eminent status of Khwarezmid and Transoxianian cities in Persian literature in the past 1500 years:
+Other examples illustrate the eminent status of Khwarazmian and Transoxianian cities in Persian literature in the past 1500 years: